Health Protection (Coronavirus, Wearing of Face Coverings in a Relevant Place) (England) Regulations 2020: Requirement to wear a face covering in a relevant place

-The following premises were not considered to be "shops", and hence face coverings need not be worn: public libraries; premises providing professional, legal, financial, medical, optometry, mental health or veterinary services; cinemas, theatres, museums, galleries; indoor tourist, heritage or cultural sites; nightclubs, dance and bingo halls; concert, exhibition and other public halls; casinos; certain personal service premises including hair and beauty salons and barbers, tattoo and massage parlours; conference and exhibition centres; hotels; premises for indoor sports, leisure, adventure or recreation; storage and distribution centres; funeral directors; photography studios; and auction houses.
+The following premises were not considered to be "shops", and hence face coverings were not required: public libraries; premises providing professional, legal, financial, medical, optometry, mental health or veterinary services; cinemas, theatres, museums, galleries; indoor tourist, heritage or cultural sites; nightclubs, dance and bingo halls; concert, exhibition and other public halls; casinos; certain personal service premises including hair and beauty salons and barbers, tattoo and massage parlours; conference and exhibition centres; hotels; premises for indoor sports, leisure, adventure or recreation; storage and distribution centres; funeral directors; photography studios; and auction houses.

 Also excluded were restaurants with table service, bars and pubs, as well as those areas of other premises having seating or tables for consumption of food and drink.

 Several groups of people were entirely exempt from the requirement to wear a face covering, including children under the age of 11; staff and service providers at the premises; public transport staff on while duty, police officers, and emergency responders while on duty; as well as travellers at a transport hub within their own private vehicle.